bonitasoft/bonita-doc/md/tomcat-bundle.md

 So your bundle also contains:

-* `setup`: a tool to manage Bonita BPM Platform configuration, stored in database instead of filesystem.
+* `setup`: a tool to manage Bonita BPM Platform configuration, stored in database.
   Also ships a tool to centralize all the required Tomcat bundle configuration.

 ### Get and install a license (Subscription editions only)